What’s up you sexy beasts out there!

 If you’re reading this I’m willing to bet you have a voracious appetite to suck the juice out of life.

 If you’re interested in globe trotting for minimal expense, I’ll show you how to do the same.
-Forget about having to save and cramp your day-to-day living to slowly stash your vacation funds away for next year’s vacation.
+Forget about having to save and cramp your day-to-day living to slowly stash your holiday funds away for next year’s vacation.
 You can keep your day job, but you can upgrade your life by increasing the quantity and quality of your well-deserved time off (cue Beyonce’s Upgrade song).

-We booked round trip flights that only cost us $143.00 (no commas in that price) per person, where a regular economy plane ticket would have cost over TEN times that amount; and we even went there during the “high” season, which is typically more expensive.
+We booked round trip flights that only cost us $143.00 (no commas in that price) per person, where a regular economy plane ticket would have cost over TEN times that amount; and we even went there during the “high” season, which is significantly more expensive.
 Since we had extra funds available we were able to wander the gorgeous island of Santorini (which I highly recommend to see during your lifetime), experience the historical sights of Athens, and sail the stunning blue waters of Crete.

-1) Sign up for the Chase Sapphire Credit Card® (which will get you 50,000 bonus points at the time I’m writing this)
+1) Sign up for the Chase Sapphire PREFERRED Credit Card® (which will get you 50,000 bonus points at the time I’m writing this)

 2) Add an authorized user to earn 5,000 bonus points (no extra cost for this).